gchen605/gchen605.github.io/_resources/3d-print.md

 3. Consider splitting a model into multiple parts if there are overhangs/low adhesion points (eg. a sphere printed as 2 halves and glued together will look better than printed all at once.
 4. Consider tolerances when modeling parts to fit together.
 There's no universal rule, but generally a minimum of 0.15mm difference should be included.
 5. Circular holes printed vertically won't be perfectly circular.
-6. Walls must be about 0.45mm at minimum
+6. Walls must be about 0.45mm at minimum (for this printer)

 ---